PhonologicalCorpusTools/CorpusTools/docs/source/transcriptions_and_feature_systems.rst

-Once you have a feature file in the required format (see :ref:`feature_format` and :ref:`modifying_feature`), go to “Corpus” / “Manage feature systems...” to load it in.
-Select “Create feature system from text file” and the “Import feature system” dialogue box will open.
+Once you have a feature file in the required format (see :ref:`feature_format` and :ref:`modifying_feature`), go to “File” / “Manage feature systems...” to load it in.
+Select “Create feature system from text file” and the “Create feature system from csv” dialogue box will open.

 1. **File selection**: Specify the file by entering its directory path or